esraamustafah/arduino-cheat-sheet/README.md

 finally , gave a small example of its code
 ## Tech Stack :
 I used HTML , CSS , and a little of JavaScript (still beginner , just used it in navs)
+## What's NEXT:
+It is not responsive , so when I finish all the components , I'll make it I want to complete the 8 remaining components